LouieSlocombe/nqetools/README.md

 Pip one line `pip install ase sella ipi`

 # MACE
-Now, to use Mace, there are two options:

-## mace-jax
-For fast model eval:
-- mace-jax `pip install git+https://github.com/ACEsuit/mace-jax`

-## mace-torch
+There are two options to use Mace, but the torch option seems best.
 For model eval and training:
-- Follow the instructions here, using conda is probably better `https://pytorch.org/get-started/locally/`
+- Follow the instructions here.
+Using conda is probably better `https://pytorch.org/get-started/locally/`.
+- It might look something like this `conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia`.
-- mace-torch `pip install mace-torch`
+- mace-torch `pip install mace-torch`.